 Hello, everyone!
 It’s been a while, eh?

 I’ve been at Merged Media for almost four months now and with extra time comes extra responsibilities.
-It’s been an all-hands-on-deck kind of summer, but I’m finally back to deliver that rundown on Google My Business optimization promised so long ago.
+It’s been an all-hands-on-deck kind of summer, but I’m finally back to deliver that rundown on Google Business Profile optimization promised so long ago.

 However, this is a pretty big topic, and one I don’t think I can cover in just one post.
 Instead, this will be part one of two (or maybe three) if we get real spicy.
-This time, I’ll go over Google My Business basics and some of the core rules related to optimization.
+This time, I’ll go over Google Business Profile basics and some of the core rules related to optimization.

 Anyway, I’ve taken enough time already, so let’s not waste more and get right into it!

 This sidebar, however, is most often generated when people search keywords that are directly related to the business – like typing in “Merged Media”.
 And if someone is looking up your business online, there’s a good chance they already intend to take action.
-SEO is all about attracting new potential clients, so how does Google My Business factor into it?
+SEO is all about attracting new potential clients, so how does a Google Business Profile factor into it?

 Let’s pretend for one second that I’m a homeowner with a lawn.
 It’s a total mess after winter and I’m just too darn lazy to do anything about it.
 But I’ve got all this money lying around on my chaise lounges and armoires, and other French things I assume homeowners have.